mperktold/blocking-dialogs/README.md

 Note that for displaying the notification, we need to aquire the lock again, because we are still in the background thread.

+Now, how does this approach scale for more complex use cases?
-Now suppose we need react in a more complex way instead of just showing a notification.
+Suppose we need to react in a more complex way instead of just showing a notification.
 For example, let's say we need to keep track of all the names that we have greated so far.
 If we've already seen a name, we ask the user if we really should show another greeting.
 We might be tempted to try blocking again.
 After all, we are still in the background thread, so it should work, right?